trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 The Iceberg connector supports dropping a table by using the :doc:`/sql/drop-table` syntax.
 When the command succeeds, both the data of the Iceberg table and also the information related to the table in the metastore service are removed.
-Dropping tables which have their data/metadata stored in a different location than the table's corresponding base directory on the object store is not supported.
+Dropping tables that have their data/metadata stored in a different location than the table's corresponding base directory on the object store is not supported.